taurusilver7/hulu-2.0/README.md

 - Create a CSS file if you don't already have one, and use the @tailwind directive to inject tailwind's base, components, and utilities styles.

+- While adding images from other domains to the application, the next.js should always be informed beforehand to use the resources of a particular domain.
+Create a `next.config.js` to create an array for the permitted domains to use resources.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started